-End of TLS 1.1 and weak cipher support
+End of TLS 1.1 and legacy cipher support

-Following industry best practices, DocuSign is scheduling the removal of certain weak ciphers on January 12th 2021 and the end of TLSv1.1 support on June 9th 2021.
+Following industry best practices, DocuSign is scheduling the removal of weak ciphers in 2021 and the end of TLS 1.1 support.

-The PCI Security Standards Council has mandated that companies that wish to remain PCI Data Security Standard (PCI DSS) compliant must have transitioned to TLS 1.2 by June of 2020 and they have already done so.
+The PCI Security Standards Council has mandated that companies that wish to remain PCI Data Security Standard (PCI DSS) compliant must have transitioned to TLS 1.2 by June of 2021.

-TLSv1.1 and some weak cipher suites are utilized by a small set of customers to support legacy integrations that utilize SOAP or REST APIs.
-These integrations will need to be updated to support secure, modern protocols and ciphers and is often as easy as recompiling the solution with updated libraries.
+TLS 1.1 and some legacy cipher suites are utilized by a small set of customers to support legacy integrations that utilize SOAP or REST APIs.
+These integrations will need to be updated to support secure, modern protocols and ciphers.
+This update is often as easy as recompiling the solution with updated libraries.

-In addition to retiring the insecure TLSv1.1 protocol, DocuSign will also remove a set of cipher suites which are no longer considered secure.
+In addition to retiring the TLS 1.1 protocol, DocuSign will also remove a set of cipher suites which are no longer considered secure.
 This includes ciphers that have an insufficient key length to securely encrypt communications.

 The ciphers to be retired include the following:

 All current internet browsers supported by DocuSign already default to newer versions of TLS, so this change will go unnoticed by web and mobile users.
-TLS 1.1 support has already been removed from docusign.com earlier this year.
+TLS 1.1 support was removed from docusign.com entry points earlier this year.

 Read our Preparing for TLS 1.1 removal blog post for advice on how to implement these changes in your integrations.